Laser Blaster Matching Chart

 Almost every laser manufacturer in the market categorizes their laser systems by their power.

-Whether a laser is powered by 50 watts, or 4 kilowatts, its power consumption by wattage is not the best indicator of the materials processing results it achieves.
-If that was the case, then there would be no difference between the 2 kilowatt laser cleaning handhelds we manufacture and those made by our competitors.
+Whether a laser is powered by 50 watts or 4 kilowatts, its power consumption by wattage is not the best indicator of the materials processing results it achieves.
+If that was the case, then there would be no difference between the 2-kilowatt laser cleaning handhelds we manufacture and those made by our competitors.
 However, not all lasers are created equally.
-The type of beam emitted by the laser source, the beam’s configuration settings for the specific application it is processing, and the overall efficiency of the system as a whole all impact a given laser cleaning system’s results as much as—if not more than—its power consumption.
+The type of beam emitted by the laser source, the beam’s configuration settings for the specific application it is processing and the overall efficiency of the system all impact a given laser cleaning system’s results as much as—if not more than—its power consumption.

 The most important measurement that should be used for classifying a laser cleaner’s performance capability is its Coating Strip Rate in ft2 per hour.
 This can be calculated as follows: